magento/merchdocs/src/stores/store-email-addresses.md

 1. In the left panel, expand **Sales** and choose **Sales Emails**.

    The page has a separate section for each of the following:

    - Order and Order Comments
    - Invoice and Invoice Comments
    - Shipment and Shipment Comments
    - Credit Memo and Credit Memo Comments
-    - {:.edition-ee}RMA, RMA Authorization, RMA Admin Comments, and RMA Customer Comments
+   - {:.ee-only}RMA, RMA Authorization, RMA Admin Comments, and RMA Customer Comments

 1. Starting with **Order**, expand the section for each message and make sure that the correct sender is selected.